 People always ask me how I stay so organized, and my answer is simple: I plan.
 I use both a digital calendar and a physical day planner to keep my days, weeks, and months organized.
 Today I’m sharing the benefits of using a planner; why I use two different methods to plan my life; my exact digital calendar and planner organization methods; and additional tips on planner organization.
 If you’re an entrepreneur, work from home, or just looking to become a bit more organized in you daily life, this post is for you.

-As someone who runs two full-time businesses (this blog and a social content agency called K+C Collective), there’s a lot of stuff to keep track of.
-Between deadlines for posting sponsored content and blog post schedules, plus client shoots and calls, there’s no way my brain can remember it all.
+As someone who runs two full-time businesses (as a blogger and a freelance photoshoot producer), there’s a lot of stuff to keep track of.
+Between deadlines for sponsored content and blog post schedules, plus client shoots and calls, there’s no way my brain can remember it all.
 Let’s not forget all of my personal tasks and appointments, either.

 When I worked in an office, I had a planner for daily tasks and wrote in work deadlines.
 I’ve always been organized, but my work life and office life were always separate and so my planner organization methods were much simpler since when both worlds had their own space.

-However, when I started working from home three years ago, both blended together and I needed to figure out a way for all aspects of my life to co-exist while being productive and have both personal and down-time.
+However, when I started working from home several years ago, both blended together and I needed to figure out a way for all aspects of my life to co-exist while being productive and having personal down-time.
 (I wrote an entire blog post on tips to stay productive when you’re working from home, which you can read here.)

-I’ve experienced a lot of trial and error over the past few years trying to find the best way to organize and plan my days.
-Below is what I have been doing religiously for over a year now.
+I’ve experienced a lot of trial and error over the past years trying to find the best way to organize and plan my days.
+Below is what I have been doing religiously for over a three years now.
 There’s a lot of information to digest here, but hopefully will help you when it comes to planner organization for yourself.

 The Benefits of Using a Day Planner